SUNY Downstate Medical Center

 Tuition and Fees

 The current schedule of tuition and fees are located here: Office of the Bursar Student Life and Services.
 Currently all matriculating students receive a full tuition scholarship.
-Student fees, on the other hand, are the responsibility of the student: An annual college fee of is required for all full-time students, as are a Student Activities Fee and a Student Health Fee.
+Student fees, on the other hand, are the responsibility of the student: An annual college fee is required for all full-time students, as are a Student Activities Fee and a Student Health Fee.

 All financial obligations must be cleared prior to completion of each academic year.
 Students who have not cleared their account will not be allowed to register, receive a transcript or letter of recommendation, have academic records certified, be granted a leave of absence, or have a degree conferred.